-has changed the way people think of health, nutrition and environment.
-With this, a small but promising community of startups have begun India’s chapter of the alt protein landscape in the last few years.
-Over three billion USD has been poured into the alt protein category in 2020, around the globe.
-In India, we are at a nascent stage, perhaps right before it reaches the inflection point.
+The post-COVID era has changed the way people think of health, nutrition and the environment.
+With this, a small but promising community of startups have begun India’s chapter of the Alt Protein landscape in the last few years.
+Over 3Bn USD has been poured into the Alt Protein category in 2020, around the globe.
+In India, we are at a nascent stage, perhaps right before it reaches the inflexion point.

 How large is the market?

 In India, this nascent but promising market of plant-based meat is estimated to be around 200-500Mn USD by 2022 (GFI).
 The plant-based dairy industry is expected to reach 68Mn USD by 2024 (GFI).
 However, if adoption ramps up, it has the potential to reach $4Bn in the next 5-7 years.
 Adoption rates will become clear once commercial production starts for many of the players in the Indian market, who are currently market-testing their products or are in the R&D stage.
 An observable trend is an increase in the consumption of meat as a by-product of nations transitioning from developing to developed countries.
 Naturally, as disposable incomes increase, more people are likely to spend on meat consumption which is otherwise seen as a luxury.

 Contrary to popular belief, we are not a vegetarian nation.
 Over 70% of consumers in India identify as non-vegetarians, but unlike the West, our frequency of consumption of meat-based products is relatively low.
 At present, Indian diets are predominantly cereal-based, and 60% of protein is derived from cereals that have poor digestibility and quality.
 80% of India is protein deficient.